Algebraic Conditions for Conformal Superintegrability in Arbitrary Dimension: Abstract

 \section{Abstract}

-Second order conformally superintegrable systems generalise second-order (properly) superintegrable systems.
-They have been classified, essentially, in dimensions two and (partially) three only.
-For \emph{properly} superintegrable systems, a foundation for an algebraic-geometric classification \emph{in arbitrary dimension} has recently been developed by the authors.
-The present paper extends this geometric framework to conformally superintegrable systems.
+We show that the definition of a second order superintegrable system on a \mbox{(pseudo-)} Riemannian manifold gives rise to a conformally invariant notion of superintegrability.
+Conformal equivalence is the natural extension of the well-known St\"ackel transform, which in turn originates from the classical Maupertuis-Jacobi principle.
+We extend our recently developed algebraic geometric approach for the classification of second order superintegrable systems in arbitrarily high dimension to conformally superintegrable systems, which are presented via conformal scale choices of second order superintegrable systems defined within a conformal geometry.

-Using a rigorously geometric approach, we obtain a set of simple and universal algebraic equations that govern the classification of (the conformal equivalence classes of) second-order conformally superintegrable systems for dimensions three and higher.
-This sheds new light on the conformal geometry underpinning second-order conformally superintegrable systems.
-We demonstrate that conformal superintegrability is a conformally invariant concept, on a conformal manifold.
+For superintegrable systems on constant curvature spaces, we find that the conformal scales of St\"ackel equivalent systems arise from eigenfunctions of the Laplacian and that their equivalence is characterised by a conformal density of weight two.

-For properly superintegrable systems on constant curvature spaces, we show that St\"ackel equivalent systems are conformally equivalent with the conformal rescaling given by powers of eigenfunctions of the Laplacian.
-Invariantly, their equivalence is characterized by a shared density of weight~2.
-On the $n$-sphere the conformal scale function satisfies a Laplace eigenvalue equation with quantum number $n+1$.
+Our approach yields an algebraic equation that governs the classification under conformal equivalence for a prolific class of second order conformally superintegrable systems.
+This class contains all non-degenerate examples known to date, and is given by a simple algebraic constraint of degree two on a general harmonic cubic form.
+In this way the yet unsolved classification problem is put into the reach of algebraic geometry and geometric invariant theory.
+In particular, no obstruction exists in dimension three, and thus the known classification of conformally superintegrable systems is reobtained in the guise of an unrestricted univariate sextic.
+In higher dimensions, the obstruction is new and has never been revealed by traditional approaches.